DKXXXL/master-thesis/pldi2023/review-reply-densed.md

 * Reviewer B ask some questions as well

 * (Reviewer B) How will our plugin react when trying to mixin the contradictory features?
-For example, since STLC with polymorphism and  STLC + references both enjoying principal typing under HM type inference, but their composition doesn't.
+For example, since STLC with (DHM-)polymorphism and  STLC + references both enjoying type soundness, but their composition doesn't.

 We can expect our plugin will generate unprovable proof obligation under mixin, hindering qed'ed the proposition and thus closing the family.

-Another exmaple would be extend *STLC and its termination proof* with general recursion feature.
-Our plugin will generate unprovable proof obligation for the reducibility argument.
+Another exmaple would be extend *a family of STLC and its termination proof* with general recursion feature.
+Our plugin will generate unprovable proof obligation inside the reducibility argument for the fixpoint feature.

  * Reviewer D reviewer also has some minor questions.
 Optionally respond to them.